berkaslan7988/Person-AI/README.md

 ## 📱 Android

-A pre-built APK is available in the [`build/apk/`](build/apk/) folder — no Python or build tools required.

 1. Download `Person AI.apk`
 2. Enable **Install from unknown sources** on your device
 3. Install and open the app